zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/README.md

 ## Creating a Collaborator Profile

-Use "`role: collaborator`" for collaborators on papers.
+Use "`role: collaborator`" for collaborators on publications.
 Please note that this is not strictly necessary.
 You can just type the person's full name in the author list, but it might be useful if you're collaborating with a person a lot.